RHIT-CSSE/csse220/Homework/HWVaporSalesManager/README.md

 #### Paired Part Tasks
 1. Implicitly create games if they appear in an `add-bundle` command but do not yet exist.
 The default price (if purchased individually) for a new game should be 49.95 USD, and the default rating should be "T".
-2. Implement the `handleGetBestSellingBundle` method in `SalesManager.java`, which will be called when the user enters the `best-selling-bundle` command.
+2. Implement the `handleGetBestSellingBundle` method in `SalesManagerMain.java`, which will be called when the user enters the `best-selling-bundle` command.
 Remember that "best-selling" means most copies sold, not highest total revenue.
-3. Implement the `handleGetHighestRevenueGame` method in `SalesManager.java`, which will be called when the user enters the `highest-revenue-game` command.
+3. Implement the `handleGetHighestRevenueGame` method in `SalesManagerMain.java`, which will be called when the user enters the `highest-revenue-game` command.
 Remember that the total revenue for a game includes any revenue portions earned from selling bundles including that game.

 Example: